ElectricRCAircraftGuy/eRCaGuy_CodeFormatter/README.md

 ## To install the latest version of `clang-format`:

+As a convenience, I include a recent version of `clang-format` in the [`bin` directory](bin) right here.

+Otherwise, to get the absolute latest, and to learn how to move the executable into your PATH, follow these instructions:

 1. Go to the releases page: https://github.com/llvm/llvm-project/releases
 1. Find the latest binary release for your operating system.
 Example: for 64-bit Linux, it is currently (as of Mar.
 2022): **clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz**.
 The download link is: https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz
 1. Use the link you found above for the next commands: